lukateg/strength-age/README.md

 PLAN:
 -- write down terms and conditions, privacy policy and documentation(mintlify) -- check payment of the ai, do you need to upgrade and everything
+// add ai usage to the dashboard of posthog
+// implement prompt splitting if prompt over 200k tokens
 // set a rate limit for total money spent on the model
-// set a token input limit per user
-// set error handling when token limit is out
--- add feedback received, working on it email message -- Add analytics
+// set error handling when token teach-me subscription for all limit is out -- add feedback received, working on it email message -- Add analytics
 -- implement AI cost monitoring setup